-Our College Board of Trustees meets twice a year and while I am in those meetings, Evie hosts the Trustee wives on a variety of excursions.
-Sometimes they may spend a day in New York City where she becomes the consummate tour guide.
-Other times they go to Lancaster County and buy things at quaint shops and take in a show at Sight and Sound or they go to Peddler’s Village, Longwood Gardens, and so forth.
+Our college board of trustees meets twice a year and while I am in those meetings, Evie hosts the trustees' wives on a variety of excursions.
+Sometimes they may spend a day in New York City where she acts as the consummate tour guide.
+Other times they go to Lancaster County and buy things at quaint shops and take in a show at Sight & Sound Theatres or they go to Peddler’s Village, Longwood Gardens, and so forth.

 Recently, they all went on a shopping trip to the Philadelphia Premium Outlets.
 Such an experience would be rather uneventful except for what happened to her.
 Because their interests were varied, they decided to use the “divide and conquer” method of shopping.
 They sort of went in all directions.

 And as they did, Evie found herself in Chico’s looking for bargains.
 She would be much better at telling this story because what happened next happened to her.
 She came to a rack of sweaters and, as a good shopper, began studying closely the sizes and the designs and colors of each one.
 When she shops she concentrates much more than I do.